Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 On this trip, I wanted to visit some developing islands, the kinds that had infrastructure but were much less visited than the perennial favorites.
 After poring over descriptions of islands, I eventually settled on Koh Phayam, an island off the coast of Ranong Province near the Myanmar border.

 Checking into our bungalow at PP Land Ecolodge made me sigh with happiness.
-The sound of the waves, warm breezes, sunshine, a hammock of our own – this was the southern Thailand that I had fallen in love with years ago, and I had missed it so much.
+The sound of the waves, warm breezes, sunshine, a hammock of my own – this was the southern Thailand that I had fallen in love with years ago, and I had missed it so much.

-The resort’s beach, though, wasn’t what we expected.
+The resort’s beach, though, wasn’t what I expected.
 It was filled with debris – not garbage, but enough branches and broken shells to know that it wasn’t being cared for.
 In the empty beaches next to the resort, though, the beaches were covered with trash, which inevitably made its way into the ocean.
 The waves were calm but unusually foamy, as if there were soap in the water.

 It was high season.
 Where were all the people?